Syngman Rhee: Return to Korea and rise to power

+Cabinet

 Political repression

 Soon after taking office, Rhee enacted laws that severely curtailed political dissent.
 There was much controversy between Rhee and his leftist opponents.
 Allegedly, many of the leftist opponents were arrested and in some cases killed.
-The most controversial issue has been Kim Gu's assassination.
-On 26 June 1949, Kim Gu was assassinated by Ahn Doo-hee, who confessed that he assassinated Kim Gu by the order of Kim Chang-ryong.
-The assassin was described by the British historian Max Hastings as one of Rhee's "creatures".
-It soon became apparent that Rhee was a dictator.
+The most controversial issue has been Kim Ku's assassination.
+On 26 June 1949, Kim Ku was assassinated by Ahn Doo-hee, who confessed that he had been acting on the orders of Kim Chang-ryong.
+Ahn Doo-hee was described by the British historian Max Hastings as one of Rhee's "creatures".
+It soon became apparent that Rhee's style of government was rigidly authoritarian.
 He allowed the internal security force (headed by his right-hand man, Kim Chang-ryong) to detain and torture suspected communists and North Korean agents.
-His government also oversaw several massacres, including the suppression of the Jeju uprising on Jeju island, of which South Korea's Truth Commission reported 14,373 victims, 86% at the hands of the security forces and 13.9% at the hands of communist rebels, and the Mungyeong Massacre.
+His government also oversaw several massacres, including the suppression of the Jeju uprising on Jeju Island, of which South Korea's Truth Commission reported 14,373 victims, 86% at the hands of the security forces and 13.9% at the hands of communist rebels, and the Mungyeong Massacre.

 By early 1950, Rhee had about 30,000 alleged communists in his jails, and had about 300,000 suspected sympathizers enrolled in an official "re-education" movement called the Bodo League.
-When the Communist army attacked from the North in June, retreating South Korean forces executed the prisoners, along with several tens of thousands of Bodo League members.
+When the North Korean army attacked in June, retreating South Korean forces executed the prisoners, along with several tens of thousands of Bodo League members.